wp-plugins/quiz-tool-lite/readme.txt

 - Optional redirect to abother website once the quiz is completed
 - Email participants an admin once a quiz has been completed
 - Security measures so participants cannot use the browser back button to correct and resubmit
+- Grade Boundaries to present different feedback to users depending on their grade.

 <div>
   <a href="https://www.efolio.soton.ac.uk/blog/alexfurr/quiz-tool-lite-demo/">Click here to view some example of the embedded formative questions</a>